Py4Phy/PHY432/modules/python/variables_expressions_datatypes.md

 {% endhighlight %}
 shows `42`

+Pro Tip
+{: .label .d-inline }

-Note: In interactive work, you can also just type the variable name to see its content:
+In interactive work, you can also just type the variable name to see its content:
+{: .d-inline }

 {% highlight python %}
 In [1]: answer = 42